 While the presentation of information is likely to take up a large part of the session, it is important that group leaders assess how group members are reacting to the discussion of this information.
 Some members may feel overwhelmed when discussing the bureaucratic demands of the asylum process, while others may feel anger at having to "prove their case" to an American official after all that they have been through.
-It is important for leaders to explore with group members about how the discussion is going.
-For example, a leader might say, "Mary, I notice that you seemed a bit quiet when we began discussing the asylum process.
+It is important for leaders to explore with group members their reactions and to share their observations with group members about how the discussion is going.
+For example, a leader might say,

+"Mary, I notice that you seemed a bit quiet when we began discussing the asylum process.
 I wonder how it is making you feel."
 Leaders should normalize members' reactions and the stress that it places on individuals to be involved in a legal process after all that they have been through.

-Strategy 5: Water/Mouth/Throat- Create saliva; Calm Control When you are anxious or stressed your mouth often "dries" because part of the stress emergency response (sympathetic nervous system) is to shut off the digestive system.
+Coping Strategy 5: Water - Calm and Control

+When you are anxious or stressed your mouth often "dries" because part of the stress emergency response (sympathetic nervous system) is to shut off the digestive system.
 When you start making saliva you switch on the digestive system again (parasympathetic nervous system) and the relaxation response.
 Offer water, gum, or candy.

-Strategy 6: Progressive Muscle Relaxation- Four-Muscle-Group Relaxation In addition to affecting our thinking and emotions, traumatic and stressful experiences affect our body.
-Some of the physical symptoms of worry, PTSD and MDD may be relieved by practicing progressive muscle relaxation.
+Coping Strategy 6: Progressive Muscle Relaxation (PMR) - Four-Muscle-Group Relaxation

+In addition to affecting our thinking and emotions, traumatic and stressful experiences affect our body.
+Some of the physical symptoms of worry, PTSD and depression may be relieved by practicing progressive muscle relaxation.
 PMR is a quick, reliable way to cope with fear and worry.
 It can be done anywhere.